Atrial fibrillation: supporting heart health by addressing root causes

 • Excess alcohol consumption increases risk of atrial fibrillation by more than 40%

-• People who suffer from sleep disturbances have 3-fold increased risk
+• People who suffer from sleep disturbances have a 3-fold increased risk

 • Poor diet contributing to cardiovascular and cardiometabolic disease increases the risk for developing AFib

-• Obesity and inactive lifestyle significantly increases the risk of developing AFib
+• Obesity and an inactive lifestyle significantly increase the risk of developing AFib

 • Effective stress management has demonstrated 85% less arrhythmic episodes in people diagnosed with atrial fibrillation